 41’13’’, 720p HD mov (H.264), 950 MB

-Martina Paukova studied politics in Slovakia before moving to London to study graphic design at London College of Communication.
-As an illustrator Martina creates humorous, jam-packed images in a trademark sunny palette and Memphis-inspired patterns for an increasingly impressive list of clients including The Guardian, New York Times, ZEIT, Condé Nast, and brands such as Pull&Bear, Converse and Google.
+Martina Paukova studied politics in Slovakia before switching to design at the London College of Communication.
+As an illustrator Martina creates humorous images in a trademark sunny palette and Memphis-inspired patterns for an impressive list of clients.

 53’02’’, 720p HD mov (H.264), 1.230 MB

-Mr Bingo was born in 1979 and started drawing in 1980.
-Over the last 15 years he has worked with hundreds of clients across a wide range of media.
-In 2011 he began the project Hate Mail, where strangers paid him to send an offensive hand-drawn postcard to a name and address of their choice.
+In 2011 Mr Bingo started his project Hate Mail, where strangers paid him to send an offensive hand-drawn postcard to a name and address of their choice.
 Like much of his work, the project started as a drunken idea, but ended up in galleries and the global press.

-After studying graphic design at Central St. Martins and several jobs in publishing, London based artist Wilfrid Wood moved on to the legendary satirical TV programme ‘Spitting Image’ as a headbuilder.
-Today he is known for his figurative sculptures: portraits of fictional personalities, famous people, friends, or strangers that he likes the look of – always getting as much character as possible out of the lump of clay he’s using.
+Wilfrid Wood is famed for his figurative sculptures: portraits of fictional personalities, famous people, friends, or strangers that he likes the look of – always getting as much character as possible out of the lump of clay he’s using.

 30’32’’, 720p HD mov (H.264), 721,1 MB

 Animalitoland is the creature populated world living inside Argentinean artist Graciela Goncalves’ head.
-While she works as a designer for animation and games in a variety of styles, in her personal work, children and fantasy creatures pop out onto paper and murals.
-Being in constant movement gives her energy to try new things.
+While she works as a designer for animation and games, in her personal work, children and fantasy creatures pop out onto paper and murals.

 36’09’’, 720p HD mov (H.264), 699,2 MB

-Nicolas Ménard is an animation director and graphic artist whose work is at the crossroads between moving image, interactive and printmaking.
-Originally from Montreal, he moved to London to push his animation practice by completing an MA in Animation at The Royal College of Art.
-His work communicates strong ideas with bold, peculiar visuals, combining illustration and graphic design in a poetic and conceptual approach.
+Nicolas Ménard is an animation director and graphic artist whose work is at the crossroads between moving image and printmaking.
+He communicates strong ideas with bold visuals, combining illustration and design in a poetic and conceptual approach.

 22’36’’, 720p HD mov (H.264), 460,2 MB